Welcome to Predirections

 Why the name?

 It’s a bit of a play on words.
-My background is in ecology and biodiversity science.
+My background is in ecology and biodiversity science, with a special focus on freshwater ecosystems.
 The name combines many of my interests and the theme of this blog: prediction and anticipation of future change, redirection of effort and resources, adaptation of future policy and management to unknown environmental threats, and, more generally, solutions to the joint biodiversity loss-climate change challenge.

 I’ve spent my career in ecology documenting the decline of biodiversity and ecosystems, much of which has been focused on freshwater ecosystems.
 Now it’s time to build on this.
 I want to raise awareness for solutions to the challenges we face with biodiversity loss and climate change.
 I spend much of my time wondering what the world will look like for my two young kids and feel a strong need to put myself in a position to make a difference.